dendronhq/dendron-site/vault/dendron.topic.markdown.md

 - [ ] this is an incomplete item
 ```

+## Extended Syntax

+These are non-standard markdown syntax used in Dendron.
+Everything here is both available in Dendron's preview as well as when publishing.

 ### Tables

 You can create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|`: